Saransh-Jainbu/New-folder--4-/README.md

 ## Background Image

 The application features a background image loaded from the specified path.
 Adjustments are made to scale the image to fit the window size.

+## Credits

+Special thanks to @Anousha-Singh for helping me out with the project, without her I wouldn't be able to complete it up :)

 ## Additional Notes